 A standard type of exercise for strabismus is home-based pencil pushups (HBPP).

-- Keep moving the pencil toward the nose until you can no longer see it as a single image
+- Keep moving the pencil toward the nose until it no longer appears as a single image.

-- If you cannot regain a single image, start again
+- If unable to regain a single image, start again.

 A study in 176 people who performed this exercise at home for 15 minutes each day for 6 weeks